-Petey went on to advise " A D.C. label would need to have diversity, staying power and persistent because the entertainment business is not for everyone."
+Petey advised Mr. Gray "Developing a record label is not easy.
+You must have staying power, diversity, and persistence.
+The entertainment business is not for everyone."
 Mr. Gray took his advise and created Show-Time Records.
-Show-Time Records began as as recording studio/label with Gray is the engineer. ·
+Show-Time Records began as as recording studio/label with Gray as it's engineer.

 Mr. Gray is no stranger to the entertainment business he had done events with Brooke Shields, WKYS with Donnie Simpson, WPGC Merri-weather Post and others venues with Artists, As a child he accompanied Ruby his mom nights at D.C.'s Ko-Ko Lounge.
 She managed the Ko-Ko Lounge and Mile's Long Sandwhich Shop.
 Gray met celebrities like Jame Brown, Spinners, Blue Magic, Delphonics, Drifters Stylistics and Earth Wind & Fire would stop in or perform at Ko-Ko.
 The Drifter's recorded a song called 'Ruby Baby' released on Atlantic Records.
 Gray's mom's name was Ruby, Gray's father William Jr., was an accomplished saxophone player and band leader who toured with Bob Hope.
 Gray deciding to expand his record label when he had ground breaking meeting with Peter Scott and his parents who were entertainers.
 Robert and Virginia Vass Scott were radio, broadway and movie celebrities.
 Robert appeared in a movie with President Ronald Reagan, while Virginia was the lead radio singer who appeared in movies with her Vass Singers.